tmrowe/flyway-prototype/README.md

 once and should not be modified after they have been run.
 Instead the required further changes should be made in another versioned migration.

+All versioned migrations are stored in the `src/main/resources/db/migration/versioned` directory.

 Flyway documentation for [versioned migrations](https://flywaydb.org/documentation/migrations#versioned-migrations).

 ### Undo Migrations